gsantner/markor/README.md

 <br/>🌎 Language selection -- use other language than on the system
 <br/>
 <br/>🔃 Markor is an offline app.
 It works with sync apps, but they have to do syncing respectively.
 Sync clients known to work in combination include BitTorrent Sync, Dropbox, FolderSync, OwnCloud, NextCloud, Seafile, Syncthing, Syncopoli
-<br/> Can encrypt your notes.
-You must set therefor a password at the preferences and use android Kitkat or newer, better Marshmallow.
-You can use [jpencconverter](https://gitlab.com/opensource21/jpencconverter) as a desktop companion.
+<br/>🔒 Can encrypt your notes.
+You need to set a password at the settings and use Android device with version Kitkat or newer.
+You can use [jpencconverter](https://gitlab.com/opensource21/jpencconverter) to encrypt/decrypt easy on desktop.
 Be aware that only the text is encrypted not pictures or attachments.

 ### Privacy<a name="privacy"></a>
 The app doesn't use the internet connection unless external resources (e.g. display image  by URL) are referenced in user generated content.